Tools

 Durability and Longevity

 There are few things more frustrating than buying a gorgeous new pot or pan only for it to break down, warp, or stop performing the same after less than a year.
-And while not all pots and pans are designed to last a lifetime, unlike an enameled cast iron Dutch oven or frying pan, you should still be able to get many years—if not decades—out of your purchase.
+And while not all pots and pans are designed to last a lifetime, you should still be able to get many years—if not decades—out of your purchase.

 Essentially, this means cookware that doesn’t warp, scratch, or dent easily; resists rusting; and continues to perform well for years.